musaprog/gonio-analysis/README.md

 pip install pupil-analysis==0.1.2
 ```

-To open the GUI from Python
+Finally, to open the GUI from Python

 ```python
 import pupilanalysis.tkgui as gui